-Movement disorder caused by death of cells that generate dopamine in:
+Movement disorder caused by the death of cells that generate dopamine in:

-Symptoms include: resting tremor, slow movement, rigidity of movements of the face.
+Symptoms include resting tremor, slow movement, and the rigidity of movements of the face.
 Treatment usually centers around restoring levels of DA (i.e. L-Dopa, DA agonists).

 They are the responses of the nervous system to unexpected or traumatic experiences, such as